-SHARING THE PROSPERITY The work our members perform has a huge economic impact to the local and state economy.
-They pay taxes and purchase goods and services throughout the community allowing for a better standard of living and more and better local and state services for everyone.
+The various work our members perform has a huge economic impact to the local and State economy.
+Members pay taxes and purchase goods and services throughout the community allowing for a better standard of living and in turn, helping to provide better local and State services for everyone.